The translations of this verse found in most English

 to’evah - This is a noun.
 It translates as abomination.
 Without a definite article, it translates as an abomination.
 Hebrew word order often varies from ours, and this is one case where this is true.
 In English, this will be the last word in the sentence, so we will hold off on adding it to the translation until we have finished with the next word.

-hu - This little word serves so many purposes, not only for readers of the Hebrew text, but also for those today who wonder about the accuracy of the Hebrew text.
+hi - This little word serves so many purposes, not only for readers of the Hebrew text, but also for those today who wonder about the accuracy of the Hebrew text.
 You see, this word is a grammatical error made by Moses.
 Moses was well schooled in the arts and sciences of ancient Egypt, but not in the tongue of his own people.
 Although he evidently spoke Hebrew well enough to be understood, like so many today, he did not always use proper grammar.
 His meaning remained the same, but the grammar was wrong.
 We want to repeat that: His meaning remained the same, only the grammar was wrong.
 The word הוא hu means both he and it.
 It means it when applied to masculine nouns.
+And this is the word Moses actually wrote.
 But to’evah is a feminine noun, so Moses should have used the word היא hi, which means she and it.
 It means it when applied to feminine nouns.
 (All Hebrew nouns are either masculine or feminine; there is no neuter gender.
 This gender concept is grammatical in nature only, and has nothing to do with men or women, per se.
 For example, in Hebrew a table is masculine, whereas in the Romance languages, it is feminine.
 It has nothing to do with the nature of the table; it's simply grammatical.)

 So what does Moses' error do for us?
 It doesn't change the meaning, as we mentioned above.
 It still means it.
 But the significant thing is that the error has never been corrected.
 Why?
 Didn't anyone notice it?
 Of course they did.
 But the Jewish people consider the text of the Hebrew Bible so sacred, that they will not alter even simple grammatical errors.
 The Jewish people considered even the shapes of the letters of the alphabet to be holy.
 The most they could do about the error was point it out, without correcting it.
 They did this by using the vowel points for the correct word on top of the incorrect word: הִוא The resulting word is more or less unpronounceable, but serves to alert the reader to the error.
 (The Hebrew alphabet itself has no vowels, only consonants.
 The reader was expected to be able to supply the vowel sounds from context, etc. By the early Middle Ages, Hebrew was developing dialects, primarily due to the fact that there were no vowels to tell people how to pronounce it.
 The Rabbis and scholars devised a system of dots and dashes to represent vowel sounds.
 These vowel “points” are placed inside, above, below and next to letters, but may not touch the letters.
 They are not considered part of the text.
 Today they are used in Bibles, prayer books, song and poetry books and children's books, but are rarely used in newspapers, novels, etc.) And with a male thou shalt not lie down in a woman's bed; it